luismaia/redmine_email_fetcher/README.md

    bundle install
    ```

-3. Install the plugin by running the following command (on the redmine's directory)
+3. Install the plugin by running the following command (in the redmine directory)
    to upgrade the database (make a db backup before) and copy current assets to
    `public/plugin_assets/redmine_email_fetcher`.
    ```
    rake redmine:plugins:migrate RAILS_ENV=production
    ```

-4. In redmine's directory `#{RAILS_ROOT}` and run the following command.
+4. In the redmine directory `#{RAILS_ROOT}` run the following command.
    ```
    rake -T redmine:plugins:email_fetcher RAILS_ENV=production
    ```